Child Custody Attorney in Riverside, CA

 Parents who share physical custody of their children in California have what is called joint custody.
 This means that both parents spend a significant amount of time with their children.
 When one parent gets more time than the other, he or she is legally recognized as the “primary custodial parent” or the parent who spends the majority of time with the child.
 To retain primary physical custody of your children, you must spend more than 50% of the time with them.

 Sole physical custody provides physical custody to just one parent.
 The child lives with one parent, while the other parent may receive visitation rights.
+Determining physical custody can be a stressful time for everyone involved.

 Quality Representation for Child Custody and Visitation Issues in Riverside, CA

-Contact a Riverside Child Custody Lawyer Today
+Contact a Riverside Child Custody Attorney Today

 Frequently Asked Questions About Child Custody Laws in California